Firswood: Transport

 Firswood is served by the Manchester Metrolink light rail network.
 Firswood tram stop is on Rye Bank Road, where it opened in July 2011, after the existing disused Cheshire Lines Committee railway track was cleared and upgraded as part of Metrolink ‘Big Bang' extension.

-The tram stop is served by two lines: Rochdale to East Didsbury, and Cornbrook to Manchester Airport.
+The tram stop is served by two lines: Rochdale to East Didsbury, and Victoria to Manchester Airport.
 This means there are direct services from Firswood to Manchester city centre, Rochdale, Oldham, Chorlton, Didsbury, Wythenshawe and Manchester Airport.

 The area is also served by the nearby Old Trafford tram stop, on the Altrincham to Bury line, and the number 15 bus.

 Public services

 Stretford Memorial Hospital, originally known as Basford House, was converted into a cottage hospital as a memorial to those who lost their lives in the First World War.
 On opening it had a children's ward, a maternity unity and a geriatric ward.
 Until its closure in October 2015, it was managed by Central Manchester University Hospitals NHS Foundation Trust, and provided a range of services including geriatric medicine, ophthalmology and pain management.